bkutasi/r-jellycli/docs/technical.md

    c.
 Constructs the appropriate report body (`PlaybackStartInfoBody`, `PlaybackProgressInfoBody`, `PlaybackStopInfoBody`).
    d.
 Calls the relevant function in `src/jellyfin/reporter.rs` (e.g., `report_playback_progress`).
    e.
 The reporter function calls the corresponding method on the `JellyfinApiContract` trait (implemented by `src/jellyfin/api.rs`), which sends the HTTP POST request to the Jellyfin server.

+### Important Note on Progress Reporting

+Initial implementations included periodic progress reports (`/Sessions/Playing/Progress`) sent from the client based on the audio decoding position (`SharedProgress`).
+However, debugging revealed that these frequent client-side updates conflicted with Jellyfin's own server-side progress tracking and UI updates, leading to inaccurate progress display in Jellyfin interfaces.

+As a result, the periodic client-side progress reporting mechanism (specifically the timed loop within `run_reporting_task` in `src/player/mod.rs` that sends `PlaybackProgressInfoBody`) has been disabled (commented out).
+The system now relies solely on:

+1. The initial `/Sessions/Playing` report sent when playback starts.
+2. Jellyfin server's internal mechanisms for tracking playback progress based on the stream duration and elapsed time.

+This approach ensures a more consistent and accurate progress representation within the Jellyfin ecosystem.
 ## Testing Strategy

 ### Unit Testing